chef/chef-web-docs/chef_master/source/integrate_delivery_github.rst

 =====================================================

 #.
 Merge or close all open changes for the project.
 #.
-In Chef Automate's web UI, click the ``Workflow`` button in the top navigation.
+In Workflow's web UI, click the ``Workflow`` button in the top navigation.
 #.
 Select ``Workflow Orgs`` from the left navigation.
 #.
 Click the organization you want to add a project to.
 #.
 Click the pencil button of the project you wish to update.
 #.
 Click the ``Chef Delivery`` tab.
 #.
 Click ``Save & Close``.

-Removing GitHub integration from Chef Automate
+Removing GitHub integration from Workflow
 =====================================================

 #.
 Remove GitHub integrations for existing projects.
 #.
-In Chef Automate's web UI, click the ``Admin`` button in the top navigation.
+In Workflow's web UI, click the ``Admin`` button in the top navigation.
 #.
 From the left navigation, click ``Scm Setup``.
 #.
 Click the ``GitHub`` tab.
 #.
 Click the ``Remove Link`` button.

-Chef Automate workflow with GitHub
+Workflow workflow with GitHub
 =====================================================

-This section describes the setup and workflow that a member of a team would use to interact with a project using Chef Automate's GitHub integration.
+This section describes the setup and workflow that a member of a team would use to interact with a project using Workflow's GitHub integration.
 Here we assume that the initial project creation, import, and pipeline setup has already occurred.

 Configure your Delivery CLI and clone your project's code